jwdinius/FCND-Motion-Planning/writeup_template.md

 * `closest_point` - find closest point on the graph to an input point
 * `heuristic_l1` - simple heuristic function for speeding up A-star search by favoring expansion in certain node directions.
 The heuristic used is the Manhattan distance, the L1 norm.
 * `prune_waypoints` - prune path based on collinearity of waypoints
-* `calculate_waypoint` - this method pulls all other methods together so that only a single call needs to be made in `motion_planning.py`
+* `calculate_waypoints` - this method pulls all other methods together so that only a single call needs to be made in `motion_planning.py`

 #### 6. Cull waypoints
 To cull collinear waypoints, I used the following logic: